NethServer/nethserver-cockpit/docs/docs/api/nethserver-mail/connectors.md

 - Retriever: valid values are `SimplePOP3Retriever`, `SimplePOP3SSLRetriever`, `SimpleIMAPRetriever`, `SimpleIMAPSSLRetriever`
 - Delete: number of days after the mail is deleted from the remote server, must be an integer grater or equal than `-1`.
 A negative number means 'never'
-- Time: time expressed in minutes, must be greater than 5
+- Time: time expressed in minutes, must be greater than 4
 - Server: IP addres or host name
 - status, SpamCheck, VirusCheck: can be `enabled` or `disabled`

-Constraints for `update` action:

-- name: must be a valid mail address and an already existing connector

-Constraints for `create` action:

-- name: must be a valid mail address and an non existing connector

 ### Input